oscar230/the-oracle/README.md

 * Course: Examnesarbete DVGC25
 * Term: Autmn 2020 (HT2020)
 * Licence: GPL-3.0 License, see license file or [gpl-3.0 on gnu.org](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Legal notice
-Do not use this on exit nodes and relays that you do not own!
+- Do not use this on exit nodes and relays that you do not own!
+- This code is for research purposes only.

 ## Overview
 This is tool that exploits DNS cache in the Tor exit nodes.

 ## Requirements
-Makefile supose that a UNIX enviorment is used.
-On Windows, manual building is required.
+- Makefile supose that a UNIX enviorment is used.
+On Windows, use [CYGWIN](https://www.cygwin.com/) or event better Microsoft's [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
-This repository requires python 3 and the dependencies requires python 2.
+- This repository requires python 3 and the dependencies requires python 2.
-The current version of the tools is noted in case future versions dont support backwards compatability. (as of 2020-10-28)
 ### Command line tools
-install using `pacman -S python python2 pip git tor` on Arch based systems and `apt-get install python python2 python-pip git tor` on Debian based systems.
+The current version of the tools is noted below in case future versions dont support backwards compatability. (as of 2020-10-28) install using `pacman -S python python2 pip git tor` on Arch based systems and `apt-get install python python2 python-pip git tor` on Debian based systems.
 * python2	(2.7.18)
 * python3	(3.8.5)